 § C-30.
 APPOINTMENT OF CITY MANAGER

 The Common Council shall appoint a person to the office of City Manager.
-(This is different than the appointments section in Section C-15B.
-Was it intended that the mayor would have no part in the appointment of the City Manager?)
+In the appointment of the City Manager, the Mayor shall vote as a member of the Common Council.

 § C-31.
 LEGISLATIVE POWERS